Our School App Stay connected on the go...

 These figures can fluctuate year on year due to the small number of eligible students in each academic year and comparative data can vary greatly depending on outcomes of individual students in the cohort.

 Pupil Premium funding enables us to invest in:

 - Individualised support for students through a Learning Coach, dedicated Student Support Managers, a counsellor and Peer Mentoring

 - Support for smaller classes in core subjects in Key Stage 4

 - Curriculum support such as revisions sessions and one-to-one interventions including small group support sessions after school and on-line tutoring

 - Study skill and revision skill support, including purchase of revision materials

 - Additional enrichment activities both in an out of school

-- Hardship fund for students requiring direct financial support for extra-curricular activities, such as music tuition, school trips, transport to school and uniform
+- Hardship fund for students requiring direct financial support for extra-curricular activities, such as music tuition, school trips, transport to and from school and uniform

 - Careers and higher education advice to help students avoid deprivation in the future.